Abukuma Cave あぶくま洞

 The stage lighting in the caves creates an eerie and fantastic world, particularly in the Takine Goten and Tsuki no Sekai, Moon World, where the lighting shifts every few seconds to create a bizarre, hallucinatory environment.

-After your walk through this underground marvel, head to the visitor center to purchase products made with local spring water, and eat soba or udon noodles.
-Or visit the Star Village Observatory, which houses a planetarium.
+After your walk through this underground marvel, purchase products made with local spring water, and eat soba or udon noodles, and visit the Hoshinomura Observatory, which houses a planetarium.
 Abukuma-jinja Shrine is also right there with great views of the area.
 All are within walking distance.

-The hillside is covered with over 50,000 lavender plants that flower from mid-June to early July.
+The hillside is covered with over 50,000 lavender plants that bloom from mid-June to early July.